|Position:||Assistant Coach, Defensive Ends|

 • The Alabama native led the 1992 Crimson Tide national championship team in tackles (70), including eight tackles for loss and five sacks.
 He added 76 tackles as a senior in 1993.
 He was named first-team All-SEC by the coaches in both seasons.

 • Alabama had a 40-9-1 record in his four years and played four bowl games.
 The Crimson Tide won three of those bowl games, including a 34-13 win over Miami (Fla.) in the Sugar Bowl at the end of the 1992 season that gave Alabama the national title.

 • Hall was drafted by the Houston Oilers and played in the NFL for nine years and 101 games from 1994-02.
 His top year came in 2001 when he had 62 tackles for the Vikings, tied for fifth on the team.
 He started 13 games and played all 16 games that year, helping the Vikings to the second round of the playoffs.

 • Upon his retirement as a player, Hall first was a volunteer coach at Centennial High School in Franklin, Tenn.
 He then did an internship with the Tennessee Titans through the NFL Diversity Coaching Fellowship.
 In this role, he observed NFL coaches and worked with them to evaluate players.

 • He worked as a recruiting coordinator and pro performance director at D1 Sports Training & Therapy.
-He also coached football and served as the strength & conditioning coach at Christ Presbyterian Academy before moving on to his career at The Ensworth School in Tennessee.
+He coached football and served as the strength & conditioning coach at Christ Presbyterian Academy before moving on to his career at The Ensworth School.

 • Hall came to Clemson prior to the 2015 season after seven years as linebackers coach and fitness instructor at The Ensworth School.